(version June 1, 2016)

 Authorship of and Mentoring for Written and Oral Assignments

 While it is expected that abstract is written jointly by the student and adviser, with the objectives written primarily by the adviser, the student will be the primary author, with the advice and editing of the adviser, of the proposal, poster and final report.
 However, the adviser, as well as persons associated with the adviser, are encouraged to mentor the student in this endeavor, including offering advice on drafts, etc. Such mentoring, which is how many people seem to have learn most effectively to write is strongly encouraged at the student will get a bonus of the adviser sends an e-mail about it.
 However, this should not take primary responsibility for the paper from the student.
 A plagiarism detector will be used on the written assignments.
 Commonality with prior work by the adviser and the adviser’s group is not forbidden, but will be taken into account when grading the papers.
 Explanations of such commonality are encouraged.
+Oral presentations are expected to be pitched to typical CWRU seniors in physics.
+Written ones may assume professional understanding of facts well known in the field.

 Two requirements of this course are a poster and a paper.
 After the student completes the course, these will be published to the open to the world Physics Senior Projects Senior Projects web-page unless the adviser or student sends an e-mail or requests together with the submission of each document that publication is not desired / or that some information needs to be published later or redacted.
 The student and adviser hereby acknowledge this warning and assume all liability for any harm that may result from publication of the posters and papers not submitted with requests that they not be published.
 The student and particularly the adviser are strongly urged to make (p)reprints or links thereto of any papers that will be published, for which the student is an author, and to which her/his undergraduate research contributed significantly.
 We would like to include (as controlled by the journal) preprints, reprints or links to the publisher’s versions of the papers.
 We will happily post these in lieu of the final paper.